Jorge Muñoz (footballer, born 1961): Club career

 Born in Linares, Chile, Muñoz had a prolific career in Chile, where he played for Deportes Linares, San Luis, Huachipato, Universidad Católica, Cobreloa, Santiago Wanderers, Audax Italiano, Provincial Osorno and Deportes Antofagasta.

-He is considered an idol of San Luis since he won two titles along with the club and took part of the team on three divisions: Primera (1981), Segunda (1981 and 1982) and Tercera (1992).
-Along with Patricio Yáñez and Pititore Cabrera, he made up a prolific attacking trident called Las 3 P (The Three P).
+He played for San Luis and won two titles with the club.
+He was part of the team during its spells in the Primera (1981), Segunda (1981 and 1982), and Tercera División (1992).Alongside Patricio Yáñez and Pititore Cabrera, he formed an attacking trio known as “Las 3 P”.

 He won two titles of Chilean Primera División.
 In 1997 he won the title along with Universidad Católica, and in 1988 he joined Cobreloa and won the title in the same year.

 Abroad, he played for Mallorca in Spain and Jacksonville Cyclones in the United States, where he retired.
 Over his career, he played alongside great players such as Marcelo Trobbiani, Patricio Yáñez, Pititore Cabrera and Eduardo Gómez.